openstax/tagging-legend/README.md

 ### Worked Example(s)

-When there is more than one worked example, multiple examples will live in the same container and will not be
+When there is more than one worked example, multiple examples will live in the same container and will not be converted to a separate step.

 ```html
 <note class="ost-feature worked-example">